Built From Humble Beginnings

 Continuing the company's quest to become "the Best Builder in America", Mike Bolen, an Air Force Academy graduate who started with the company as a carpenter, was named chief executive in 2000, becoming the first Chief Executive Officer in the company's 140-year history without the last name McCarthy.

 138 years of family ownership came to an end in April 2002, when Mike McCarthy sold his majority interest in the company to McCarthy employees.
 Now 100% employee owned through a well-funded ESOP, McCarthy employees are now both challenged and rewarded to act like owners while maintaining the family atmosphere that has made McCarthy distinctive since 1864.

 With more than 2,600 salaried and hourly employees across the country, McCarthy focuses on attracting partners committed to professional excellence and providing creative solutions to client needs.
 Beginning as a family endeavor, McCarthy remains committed to its founding philosophy.
 States Mike Bolen, "We operate like a family—learning from each other, accepting challenges and taking risks.
 Without risk taking, we wouldn't be the leader we are in numerous product and regional markets."

 That market leadership has taken new forms as we've entered the 21st century.
 McCarthy has become a significant national player in the construction of complex research facilities (including BSL Level 4 labs), K-12 education and green building projects.

-After nearly 150 years, our difference remains our hands-on approach.
+For 150 years, our difference continues to be our hands-on approach.
 Confidence built on a foundation of experience.
 We share this confidence with every owner and partner.
 That is the heart of what we do, and where our true value lies.